McConnell Vows Congressional Response To 'Abhorrent' Khashoggi Slaying

 "We have a crown prince that we're pretty sure was involved in killing a journalist, or at least should be responsible for it because it was an organization he directs that did it," Corker said.
 "We don't want to cut our nose off to spite our face, but there needs to be some price to pay."

-"It would really be best if they would name him as being responsible as being responsible and take action themselves," he said.
+"It would really be best if they would name him as being responsible and take action themselves," he said.

-Trump has been resistant to punishing Saudi Arabia for its involvement in the Khashoggi slaying, which occurred in Turkey at the Saudi Consulate on October 2, saying that he wanted to preserve arm sales to Saudi Arabia as part of his "America First approach."
+Trump has been resistant to punishing Saudi Arabia for its involvement in the Khashoggi slaying, which occurred in Turkey at the Saudi Consulate on Oct.
+2, saying that he wanted to preserve arms sales to Saudi Arabia as part of his "America First approach."

 He told reporters last week that the Saudis serve as a strategic counterbalance to Iran and that "if we abandon Saudi Arabia, it would be a terrible mistake."